karloespiritu/jquery-imgcaption/README.md

   * `lineHeight`  {string} default:`1rem`  - Line height default setting.

+## Optional Attribute

+Use the optional attribute `data-caption-align` to change the text alignment of the image caption.
+Possible values are: `left`, `right`, or `center`.
+It defaults to `left` if not specified.

 ## Requirements

-jQuery is required, tested on 2.0+.
+jQuery is required, tested on 2.x or higher.